gklyne/monotype_tape_reader/README.md

 [x] Shorten & widen tension adjustment clamp/nut holder

+[x] Reduce size of screw bulge on motor holder (radius by 1mm?)

+[x] Wider spacer ridge on inside of winder holder side

+[x] Extend arm on winder holder side; shorten adjustment link.
+    - still need to choose adjustment arm length
+    - is this a good idea?
+Single link may be more rigid

+[x] Adjuster link countersink one end only.
+Other end uses cap head.

+[x] Lower baffle (shade) on reader bridge

+[ ] Winder spool axis: use bearing or sleeving to avoid creep along the shaft thread
+    - use spool design from free end, and add sleeves over M4 screw.
+    - New clip holes need to be diameter of sleeve.
+    - Use sleeve bearings on both spools to reduce drag.

 [ ] Shorter roller arm on take-up spool side?

 ## To consider